marttiphpbb/phpbb-ext-emaillogin/README.md

 # PhpBB Extension - marttiphpbb Template Events

-This extension for developers shows all core template events.
-Since version 1.3.0 also the core PHP events that were triggered for the current request are shown at the bottom of the page.
+This phpBB extension for developers shows all core template events at their location in the board.
+Also the core PHP events that were triggered for the current request are shown at the bottom of the page.
+All template and PHP events are linked to their location in the [phpBB/phpBB github repository](https://github.com/phpbb/phpbb) so their context can be easily reviewed.

 **This extension is a helper tool for developing other extenstions.
 It should not be used on a live forum.**